Accused of Ecommerce Trade Mark Infringement: What to Do

-However, if a trade mark infringement suit is commenced against you, you will receive the writ of summons or other originating process.
+However, if a trade mark infringement suit is commenced against you, you will receive the originating claim (previously known as a “writ of summons”) or other originating process.
 If you receive such a notification, you should contact a trade mark lawyer immediately to seek legal advice.

 If the trade mark owner does not wish to sue you, he may still take action against you using the reporting tools provided on the e-commerce platform itself.

 Having your product reported to the e-commerce platform